grvcTeam/multidrone_planning/README.md

 ## References

-If you find this repository useful in your research, please consider citing the following works.
+Apart from the documentation in the Wiki, you can find a detailed description of the system and the methods for mission planning and execution in the following references.
+Please consider to cite them if you find this repository helpful for your research.

-For a general architecture for cinematography with multiple drones:
+For a general overview of the architecture for cinematography with multiple drones:

 ```
 @article{alcantara_arxiv20,